Ever wanted to include a screenshot in your email?

 Nowadays, when you press this button, it will take a Full Screen screenshot of your current screen and will copy it to the Windows Clipboard.
 You can then paste it into your message (or any other application which supports pasting images) via CTRL+V.

-When you hold the CTRL button while pressing the PrntScn button, you’ll create a screenshot of the active window only, instead of your entire screen.
+When you hold the ALT button while pressing the PrntScn button, you’ll create a screenshot of the active window only, instead of your entire screen.

 On a Surface tablet with a Touch Cover or a Type Cover keyboard, you can use the keyboard shortcut FN+Spacebar for the Print Screen function and FN+Spacebar+ALT to get the CTRL+PrtScn behavior.